breadboard-ai/breadboard/seeds/graph-runner/README.md

 The node will pass the result of the execution as the `result` output property, unless the `raw` property is set to `true`.

+### `secrets`

+Use this node to access secrets, such as API keys or other valuable bits of information that you might not want to store in the graph itself.
+The node needs no inputs and currently simply returns the `process.env` object as output.
+This enables connecting edges directly from environment variables.
+For example, use this node to pass the `API_KEY` environment variable to the `text-completion` node.

 ### `text-completion`

 This is a PaLM API text completion node.
+It has two required input properties:

-It requires an `API_KEY` environment variable to be defined, containing the Google Cloud Platform API key for the project has the "Generative Language API" API enabled.
+- `API_KEY` string, which must contain the Google Cloud Platform API key for the project has the "Generative Language API" API enabled.

-The node takes `text` input property, which is used as the prompt for the completion.
-The node will pass the result of the completion as the `completion` output property.
+- `text` string, which is used as the prompt for the completion.

+The node has the following optional input properties:

-You can also specify the `stop-sequences` property as an array of strings.
+- `stop-sequences` array of strings.
 These will be passed as the stop sequences to the completion API.

+The node will produce the following output properties:

+- `completion` as pass the result of the PaLM API text completion.

 ### `google-search`